POMATOpl/cpp-docs.pl-pl/docs/cppcx/platform-details-heapallocationtrackinglevel-enumeration.md

 ### <a name="remarks"></a>Uwagi

-To wyliczenie jest przeznaczona wyłącznie dla kompletności, ponieważ mogą być kontrolowane za pomocą przeglądarki.
+To wyliczenie jest zapewniane wyłącznie dla kompletności, ponieważ może być kontrolowane z przeglądarkami.

 ## <a name="inheritance-hierarchy"></a>Hierarchia dziedziczenia